hyungJinn/python-web-scraper/README.md

 Selenium automates browsers.

 ## #5.12 Indeed 403 Fix
 "https://www.indeed.com" website block the request.
 I used the selenium.
+They are checking now if you are a AI or not.
+We are going to start a browser.
+That website is goin to think that we are a browser and not a bot.

+## False vs None
+  - False: something isn't true
+  - None: the absent something